-Tips for Wild Harvesting Medicinal Herbs (How to Forage Wild Plants Successfully and Safely)
+Tips for Wild Harvesting Medicinal + Edible Herbs (How to Forage Wild Plants Successfully and Safely)

-This article will provide you with basic things you need to know about wild crafting (wild harvesting--i.e. how to find wild medicinal herbs) plants for use as food or medicine---How to forage medicinal plants safely and successfully.
+This article will provide you with basic things you need to know about wild crafting (wild harvesting--i.e. how to find wild medicinal herbs) plants for use as food or medicine---in other words, how to forage medicinal plants safely and successfully.

 I was eight years old.
 I was hot and sweaty and a little tired.
 But I was excited too.
 Dad was quizzing me about what this plant was and what that plant was and what were they good for.
 We were on one of our frequent long hikes in the mountains of Southern Nevada where I grew up and spent my life up til now.
 These quizzes were challenging and fun!
 Little did I know my dad was helping me build a foundation for future foraging.